 First of all, don't feel like you are standing alone against a massive multinational corporation, because you are not.
 However, don't try to deal with what has happened all by yourself.

-Pharmaceutical companies like Roche have lawyers to defend them, and you need an experienced personal injury and dangerous drug attorney to fight for you.
+Pharmaceutical companies like Roche have lawyers to defend them, and you need an experienced dangerous drug attorney to fight for you.
 Call us at Wingate, Russotti, Shapiro & Halperin, LLP, right now at (212) 986-7353 to tell us about what happened.
 We can sit down with you in a free consultation and talk about what we can do next.